hirememorey/resilience-basketball/README.md

 1.  **First Principles Thinking:** Don't just measure *what* happened.
 Isolate the *stylistic shifts* that explain *why*.
 2.  **Resilience = Efficiency × Volume:** The "Abdication Tax" is real.
 Passivity is failure.
 3.  **Self-Creation is King:** The strongest predictor of playoff success is the ability to generate your own offense.
+4.  **Dominance is Rigid:** Some players (Shaq/Giannis) are resilient not because they adapt, but because they impose their will.
+We measure this as "Pressure Appetite."

 ---